 [Guest Post by Marisa Yin]

-There are plenty of rumors flying around the web about the anxiously awaited iPhone 6.
+There are plenty of rumors flying around the web about the anxiously awaited iPhone 6, so you can read about it in different review sites like Product Expert online where you can find about other technological products as well.
 You may be wondering what you can expect to find in Apple’s latest smartphone?
 There is only one thing for certain, as always; we can anticipate the overall user experience and features of iOS 8.
 Despite all of the leaks, Apple has still not confirmed anything hardware related.

 Most sources agree that the iPhone 6 will be available in two sizes: a 4.7” and a 5.5” model, although the 5.5” model is not expected to debut until later in the year, or potentially into 2015.